-There are over 30 operations on campus where your student may eat.
-The Campus Meal Plan may be used at any operation on-campus, although the discount structure will vary.
+There are over 30 locations on campus where your student may eat.
+The Campus Meal Plan may be used at any location on campus, although the discount structure will vary.

 - Dining Commons: There are five dining commons available in each of the Commons Buildings in the housing areas.
 The dining commons offers all-you-care-to-eat during specific meal periods for a set price, which offers the greatest value when using the Campus Meal Plan.
 Students may also opt to carry out a meal from the dining commons. - Residential Locations: In addition to dining commons, there are other residential locations in the commons building where students can purchase meals, grab-n-go items, and other convenience items.
 Purchases at these operations offer a 65% discount off of prepared food and beverage purchases.
 Non-prepared items, such as pre-packaged items and bottled beverages, do not receive a discount.
-Items purchased at on-campus convenience stores and coffee shops are not eligible for a discount. - HUB Dining: There are several dining options available in the HUB-Robeson Center, including Starbucks, Burger King, Chik-Fil-A, Panda Express, as well as some prepared food items including pizza, soup and salad bar, and sandwiches.
-Purchases made at HUB Dining do not receive a discount. - Other Operations: The Campus Meal Plan is accepted at other locations throughout campus, such as coffee shops, Café Laura, The Berkey Creamery, Beaver Stadium, Bryce Jordan Center, Pegula Arena, and Panera Bread.
+Items purchased at on-campus convenience stores and coffee shops are not eligible for a discount. - HUB Dining: There are several dining options available in the HUB-Robeson Center, including Starbucks, Burger King, Panda Express, as well as some prepared food items including pizza, soup and salad bar, and sandwiches. - Other Locations: The Campus Meal Plan is accepted at other locations throughout campus, such as coffee shops, Café Laura, The Berkey Creamery, Beaver Stadium, Bryce Jordan Center, Pegula Arena, and Panera Bread.
 No discount is offered at these locations.